Takua-Gandasa/Mavens-Toy/README.md

 #### PRODUCT CATEGORY BY UNITS

 - Toys have the highest sales volume at 157,000 units, indicating strong demand.
 Games follow with solid sales of 130,000 units, while sports & outdoors show moderate sales of 118,000 units.
 Electronics have lower sales at 104,000 units, and art & crafts have the lowest sales volume at 61,000 units.

+#### TOP 10 PRODUCTS BY REVENUE AND PROFIT

+- Lego Bricks generate the highest revenue at $2.39 million but have a low profit margin of 12.6%.
+Colorbuds exhibit a strong profit margin of 53.2% alongside solid revenue of $1.56 million.
+Magic Sand's low profit margin of 12.4% suggests high costs relative to its revenue.
+Action Figures have a healthy profit margin of 37.6% with good revenue of $0.93 million.
+The Rubik's Cube shows a low profit margin of 9.9%, indicating challenges in profitability.
+The Deck of Cards enjoys a strong profit margin of 42.4% with decent revenue of $0.59 million.
+Splash Balls have a low profit margin of 11.1%, pointing to potential cost issues.
+The Nerf Gun has a moderate profit margin of 24.5%, while Animal Figures and Dart Guns have moderate profit margins of 23.5% and 25.5%, respectively.